janneshb/SimpleSim.jl/docs/src/manual/ct_sims.md

 ## Model Creation

 Every `SimpleSim.jl` model has to be a data structure with named fields.
 So, you can use a custom struct to define your models or simply use a `NamedTuple`.
-Structs may have some advantages when it comes to debugging your code, however, for simple examples, `NamedTuple` are more than sufficient.
+Structs may have some advantages when it comes to debugging your code, however, for simple examples, `NamedTuples` are more than sufficient.

 ```julia
 my_ct_model = (